tldr-pages/tldr/pages/linux/slurmdbd.md

 # slurmdbd

-> provides a secure enterprise-wide interface to a database for Slurm.
+> Provides a secure enterprise-wide interface to a database for Slurm.
 > More information: <https://slurm.schedmd.com/slurmdbd.html>.

-- print a brief summary of command options:
+- Print a brief summary of command options:

 `slurmdbd -h`